-RULE 1 (A) EQUAL OPPORTUNITY OFFICER AND ADVISORY COMMITTEE
+RULE 1 (A) EQUAL OPPORTUNITY OFFICER, DIVERSITY AND INCLUSION OFFICER AND ADVISORY COMMITTEE

-The Speaker shall designate an Equal Opportunity Officer who shall report to the Speaker.
-There shall be an Equal Opportunity Advisory Committee, appointed by the Speaker in consultation with the Majority Leader and Minority Leader, to assist the Equal Opportunity Officer in developing, recommending and implementing equal opportunity employment and procurement policies in the House of Representatives.
+The Speaker shall designate an Equal Opportunity Officer and Diversity and Inclusion Officer who shall report to the Speaker.
+There shall be an Advisory Committee, appointed by the Speaker in consultation with the Majority Leader and Minority Leader, to assist the Equal Opportunity Officer and Diversity and Inclusion Officer in developing, recommending and implementing equal opportunity employment and procurement policies and promoting diversity and inclusion in the House of Representatives.